Equitable Life of Canada life insurance review (2026 update)

 Cons

-• Potential customer service issues: Some InsurEye reviews complain of poor communication.
+• Potential customer service issues: Some InsurEye reviews express poor communication.

 • No online quotes or applications: Applicants must work with a broker to get Equitable Life insurance.
 You can't buy directly or get a quote on their website.

-• Limited-term life flexibility: Equitable Life’s term life lineup is less impressive than its permanent products, especially compared to other competitors that offer lower rates.
+• Limited-term life flexibility: Equitable Life’s term life lineup is simpler than its permanent policies, especially compared to other competitors that offer lower rates.

 Equitable Life of Canada insurance cost and value